Risav03/firesidebase/README.md

-# Clubhouse Clone in React
+# Clubhouse Clone in Next.js

-A modern Clubhouse-style audio room application built with React 18 and the latest 100ms SDK.
+A modern Clubhouse-style audio room application built with Next.js 14, React 18 and the latest 100ms SDK.

 ## Features